terra567/ShellScripting/README.md

-# Write a script to report the usage of AWS in your project ??
+# Write a script to report the usage of AWS resources in your project ??

 ## Will use Shell Scripting file + AWS CLI to make it work.
 To set an automation, will use Crontab.